 We don't know how the moon was activated, but somehow we managed to turn on small sections of the moon.
 Perhaps it activated itself, sensing the threat.
 Regardless, the enemy would not touch the surface of Safeharbor until the warmoon was dealt with.

-This brings up a crucial problem: it wasn't just our technology.
+Our disadvantage brought up a crucial problem: it wasn't just our technology.
 We had no idea how to wage war anymore.
 The loss of earth saw a loss of information, and we felt this loss more when it actually mattered.
 When I emerged from The Archives

 on Safeharbor, I was able to unlock troves of information brought on the arks that settled the planet.

 Miranda Thrace spent many long hours learning from me when she was made admiral.
 At this point in the war, there were no earthborn veterans left to hold the position.
-She had the most experience, which is to say, 6 years of it.
+She had the most experience, which is to say, 6 months of it.
 She replaced her captain aboard The Faraday, and then took her battleship to lead small fleets.
 She was terrified, unequipped to handle the fate of the entire human navy.
-She rose to the occasion.
+She rose to the occasion, though.
 I knew she would.
 When I opened that archive I realized the beast slumbering under our tender flesh.
 Humanity is no stranger to war, and this beast was waking up.